Italy

 Day 3.

-The pleasure continues.
-In a lift we zoomed up to the top of the bell tower in St Mark’s Square.
-This is the place where Galileo demonstrated his new-fangled telescope to the wonder of the Venetian merchants.
+The enchantment continues.
+An elevator whisked us to the top of the bell tower in St. Mark’s Square - where Galileo once demonstrated his revolutionary telescope to awestruck Venetian merchants.

-Our day ended with opera; we saw Madame Butterfly in a wonderful opera house where we could imagine many tourists to Venice were entertained over the centuries.
+Our day culminated with opera - we saw Madame Butterfly in a magnificent opera house where countless Venetian visitors have been entertained through the centuries.

 It’s goodbye to thee